 The gyral resonance helps explain precisely climate variability at different time scales.
 The vagaries of climate find indeed a convincing explanation from the properties of gyral Rossby waves of very long wavelength, resonantly forced from variations in solar irradiance.

 To resume the main properties of gyral Rossby waves:

 - The solution of the equations of motion show that Rayleigh friction, which reduces the amplitude of the Rossby wave that wraps around the gyre over time, is offset by the increase in the duration of exposition to solar irradiance of the mixed layer when the period increases so that the sub-tropical gyres behave, with respect to solar and orbital forcing, as low-pass band resonators whose cut-off period is 128 years.
 The amplification factor, considering constant the forcing terms, tends asymptotically towards 1.7 regardless of the damping coefficient used to friction.
 This remarkable property enables the gyral Rossby waves to be tuned to forcing over very long periods without mitigation, as happens for orbital variations of the Earth.

 - Several gyral Rossby waves are superimposed at different frequencies.
-These waves that share the same polar and radial currents are coupled, which results from the viscosity of sea water.
+These waves that share the same polar and radial currents are coupled.
 Consequently, a sub-harmonic mode locking occurs, which means that the mean periods of gyral Rossby waves are deduced by recurrence, the period of order n being a multiple of the period of order n-1.
 Short periods are inherited from tropical oceans: they are 1, 4 and 8 years.

 - Cyclonic non-dispersive gyral Rossby waves are resonantly forced by solar and orbital variations when their phase velocity is lower than the speed of the anticyclonic wind-driven current that drags them: this condition ensures their stability because of the adjustment of their wavelength so that their natural period coincides with the forcing period.